Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 person is in the survey.
 With these two pieces of information, it is likely possible to uniquely identify the person in the survey data.

-Big data increases the risk precisely for this reason.
+Larger amounts of data increase the risk precisely for this reason.
 Much data is available for reidentification purposes [@ohm2010broken].
 Most obviously, the risk of reidentification is much greater because the new types of data have much richer detail and a much larger public community